People starting skating or returning after a long break often believe that the wider base of quad

 Inline skates also have longer frames extending past the toes and heels.
 This makes them much more stable and less likely to cause backward falls plus the narrow wheels

 can't be clipped like quad skates.

-It's a personal choice but we usually recommend inline skates for anyone starting skating or returning after not having skated for years.
+It's a personal choice but we always recommend inline skates for anyone starting skating or returning after not having skated for years.